sanjayrathva091/LocalMART-Project/README.md

 **Introduction**
 ---
-This is our Fifth Construct Week Project at Masai School's Full Stack Web Development Course.
-We are currently at the end of fifth unit where we need to make projects as per mastery based progression environment of Masai School after learnig certain tech-tools and in fifth unit we have learnt React and Redux for Front-end and state management respectively.
+This is our Sixth Construct Week Project at Masai School's Full Stack Web Development Course.
+We are currently at the end of sixth unit where we need to make projects as per mastery based progression environment of Masai School after learnig certain tech-tools and in sixth unit we have learnt Node.js And Express for Backend And Mongoose And MongoDB For DataBase.
-Awake Fashion is India’s leading fashion destination for the latest trends.
-Part of Dubai-based retail and hospitality The Landmark Group, Lifestyle brings multiple categories including men's, women's, and kids’ apparel, footwear, handbags, fashion accessories, and beauty under the convenience of a single roof.
+LocalMART is India's largest online B2B marketplace, connecting buyers with suppliers.
+With 60% market share of the online B2B Classified space in India.
 ##  Tech-stack used

    ```